Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Chaos-Mage.md

 **Champion Feat**

-When you cast this spell, each nearby enemy that’s staggered also takes 2d6 thunder damage (4d6 thunder damage at 8th level).
+When you cast this spell, each nearby enemy that’s staggered also takes `dice: 2d6` thunder damage (`dice: 4d6` thunder damage at 8th level).

 **Epic Feat**